WagyuDEV/scanner/README.md

 - Use channels to make quasi-async/await
 - Idea #1 with the addition of persistent routines taking in new data through channels
 - [ChatGPT had an idea](#chatgpts-solution)

-# Why
-There are two reasons for this project to exist.
-The first reason is my curiosity of how the internet is laid out and works; I want go get a large dataset of functional IP addresses to do more research on.
-The second reason is to practice Go, as this is my first Go project

 # ChatGPT's Solution
 >ChatGPT: To handle a large range of IP addresses efficiently in Go, while ensuring that each goroutine does a similar amount of work, requests are made concurrently with a specified timeout, and no request is made twice, you can use a combination of channels, goroutines, and a sync mechanism.
 Here's a general outline of how you could structure your program: